Ahmadrezadl/legendary-chess/README.md

 ## Features

 - **Unique Chess Pieces**: Each piece has special abilities, transforming traditional chess strategies.

   - **Imp (I)**: Moves 1 square in any direction or jumps over other pieces (like a frog) for up to 7 tiles.
   - **Shield (S)**: Moves 1 square in any direction and protects adjacent squares.
   - **Archer (A)**: Moves 1 square in any direction and attacks pieces 2 tiles away.
   - **Phoenix (P)**: Moves like a queen.
 If captured, it rebirths once the tile it was captured on becomes empty. ( Phoenix can be permanently killed by the enemy archer and the enemy phoenix.)
   - **King (K)**: Moves 1 square in any direction.
 The game ends if the king is captured.
   - **Pawn (P)**: Moves 1 in any direction, or 2 squares forward if there are no pieces directly in front of it.
+Can attack diagonal

 - **No Check or Mate**: The game focuses on strategic placement and elimination rather than traditional check and mate.

 - **Standard Chessboard Setup**:

 ```
 I S A P K A S I
 P P P P P P P P